 It's only as we're nearing a date you may find that class date is sold out (registrations typically limited to 12 students nationwide to ensure for individual attention), or your requested location is sold out.
-We have a set number of rooms at each site and offers hundreds of course titles.
+We have a set number of training rooms at each site and offers hundreds of course titles.
 Rooms are assigned on a first-registered basis.

 Most classes are held WEEKDAYS (excluding major holidays) from: